 This figure shows the effect of a physician's "batch tendency" on the predicted probability (with 95% confidence intervals) of batch ordering at a given patient encounter, conditional on time, patient complaint, and severity, from a logistic regression model controlling for these features.
 The construction of the batch tendency measure is described in the manuscript.
 Batch tendency, which is entirely independent of the given patient encounter, is predictive of batching during the given encounter.
 Standard errors are clustered at the physician level.

-Figure 2A: Distribution of ED Length of Stay Before and After Log Transformation
+Figure 3A: Distribution of ED Length of Stay Before and After Log Transformation

-Table 2A: Sensitivity Analysis of Batching Criteria in Main Regression Results
+Table 2A: Robustness of Batching Definition